Founding Fathers of Merseyside Football: Mr Everton

 While respected as the choir-master and trustee at St Domingo Chapel, Will Cuff (1868–1949) was venerated at Everton.
-Unquestionably the most successful administrator in Everton's history, the local solicitor served as secretary, director and chairman and effectively ruled the club with an iron hand for four decades.
+The local solicitor served as secretary, director and chairman and effectively ran the club for four decades.
 Cuff's first tastes of success were the 1906 FA Cup win and the 1914/15 League title.
 As chairman, he led the club to the 1926/27 and 1931/32 League titles and the 1933 FA Cup triumph.
-Cuff stood down at the start of the successful 1938/39 season in order to replace his friend John McKenna as the President of the Football League but will always be remembered as the man who demanded ‘School of Science’ style of play.
+Cuff stood down at the start of the successful 1938/39 season in order to replace his friend John McKenna as the President of the Football League but is still remembered as the man who demanded ‘School of Science’ style of play.